What is the Secure Insight program all about?

 How does Secure Insight market my services to other lenders (and consumers)?

-Secure Insight’ list of vetted agents is made available to warehouse banks, lenders, and title underwriters nationwide through contractual arrangements.
+Secure Insight’s list of vetted agents is made available to warehouse banks, lenders, and title underwriters nationwide through contractual arrangements.
 These lenders and underwriters utilize the Secure Insight list as their key source of closing professionals for their mortgage closing business.
 Vetted professionals will enjoy a special status that will increase the likelihood they will be selected by lenders and consumers for new business.

 How can I apply?